cmdimkpa/BlockMagic/README.md

 SendData("WebDirectory",myContacts)   # send myContacts to "WebDirectory"
 </pre>

 The sending process is fully managed with a connection manager and reporting tool that displays status in your terminal.
 If you have just created the block, the connection manager will keep retrying until the block is available, then it will send all the data.
-It also handles and reports errors.
 In general, your data is always reliably delivered to the block.

 An example process output: